varigence/docs/bimlexpress/release-notes/bimlexpress-2018.md

 * Updates to BimlExpress project and manifest for compatibility
 * Updated jquery in BimlExpress
 * Ensure that all new Biml files are UTF-8 encoded, rather than ANSI encoded.
+* Improved error meszage for unlicensed features in BimlExpress.

 ## Bug Fixes